Nebraska Bar Exam (UBE) details

 Nebraska does not accept an MBE score from an exam taken in another jurisdiction.

 Admission on Motion

 Applicants who have obtained a scaled score of at least 270 on a Uniform Bar Exam taken in another jurisdiction within three years may apply for admission based on that score.
-For complete details, contact the Nebraska State Bar Commission.
+Additional requirements apply.

 We compile all of the information that you need to know about the dates, format, subjects tested, deadlines, fees and more - for each U.S. state - in the free BARBRI Bar Exam Digest.

 Find the BARBRI bar prep course that’s built for you